Invictus by William Ernest Henley – Complete Poem Explanation | Summary & Analysis

 5️⃣ In the fell clutch of circumstance

-👉 The poet says that he has been trapped in harsh and cruel situations.
+👉 The poet says that he has often found himself trapped in cruel, harsh, and difficult situations beyond his control.

 6️⃣ I have not winced nor cried aloud.